cures-hub/cures-condec-jira/doc/features/knowledge-in-git-presentation.md

 *Node-link diagram for a code class and related knowledge elements*

 Trace links between Jira issues and code can be wrong.
-Wrong links hinder the exploitation of the knowledge graph e.g. during [change impact analysis](change-impact-analysis.md).
+**Wrong links hinder the exploitation** of the knowledge graph e.g. during [change impact analysis](change-impact-analysis.md).
-A reason for wrong links can be that a commit linked to a Jira issue (via mentioning the key in the commit message) contains tangled, i.e. unrelated changes.
+A reason for wrong links can be that a commit linked to a Jira issue (via mentioning the key in the commit message) contains **tangled, i.e. unrelated changes**.
 For example, a commit could be linked to a work item (WI, also called development task) for improving a certain feature.
 This commit would be tangled if it also contains a bug fix for a totally different feature.
 In our example, the work item *WI: Improve generation and support for transitive links* is wrongly linked to the class [CommitMessageToCommentTranscriber].
-ConDec offers a simple method to assess whether the links between a Jira issue and the code files are correct using a package distance metric.
+ConDec offers a simple **method to assess whether the links between a Jira issue and the code files are correct** using a package distance metric.
-However, ConDec needs further extension regarding trace link improvement and maintenance.
+However, ConDec needs further extension regarding **trace link improvement and maintenance**.

 ![Context menu to access the code summary view that shows the probability of correct linkage](../screenshots/git_context_menu_summarization.png)